vanshsingh-16/CameraSafetyKids-LiveCamera/README.md

 If you publish this as a Git repository, the intended short setup is:

-`git clone https://github.com/vanshsingh-16/CameraSafetyKids-LiveCamera && cd CamSafetyKids-LiveCamera && bash start.sh`
+`git clone YOUR_REPO_URL && cd CamSafetyKids-LiveCamera && bash start.sh`

 If `cloudflared` is installed, `start.sh` will automatically start a temporary HTTPS tunnel.
 Otherwise it starts only on localhost.